isomerpages/moe-aes/_sports-and-games/Softball (Girls).md

 Persistence and resilience are other key learning outcomes for the team.
 The duration of the game is long and the players have to leverage on each other's strengths and cheer each other on.
-Likewise, as a team sport, commitment to the team and working together towards a common goal are the foundation for victory.
+Likewise, as a team sport, commitment to the team and working together towards a common goal are the foundation for victory.&nbsp;